RaspAP/raspap-docs/docs/docker.md

 With these steps completed, you have successfully installed and started Docker Engine.
 We're now ready to deploy RaspAP.

 ## Deploying RaspAP
 With Docker Engine installed, you have two ways of deploying RaspAP in a Docker container.
-Each of these methods are described in the sections below.
+Each of these methods is described in the sections below.

 ### Using Docker compose
 This method lets us deploy the entire RaspAP application stack with a single command (`docker-compose up`) as well as configure things like environment variables, network settings and so on in a centralized manner.
 Advanced users may also use this option to define a multi-container environment of which RaspAP is one component.
 This may be done with the `docker-compose.yml` file.